All posts

 • Healthcare schemas carry temporal and relational dependencies that generic test data tools miss: a prescription must follow a diagnosis, lab results must reference a specific encounter, and visit patterns need to reflect clinical reality

-• Cross-row temporal consistency separates useful test data for healthcare from rows that merely fill tables — visit clustering during acute episodes, prescription chains that follow diagnoses, lab values that track physiological trajectories
+• Cross-row temporal consistency separates useful healthcare test data from rows that merely fill tables — visit clustering during acute episodes, prescription chains that follow diagnoses, lab values that track physiological trajectories

 Healthcare applications don't fail on bad data in obvious ways.
-They fail when a prescription references an encounter that hasn't happened yet, when lab results appear for a patient with no visit history, or when a demo environment shows five identical patients all born on January 1st, 1970.
-Test data for healthcare apps isn't hard because of volume — it's hard because healthcare data carries structural dependencies that most generation approaches ignore.
-This article is about what realistic healthcare test data looks like at the PostgreSQL schema level — not about which regulation requires it (that's a separate guide) and not about what PHI fields are.
+They fail when a prescription references an encounter that hasn't happened yet, or when lab results appear for a patient with no visit history.
+Healthcare test data isn't hard because of volume — it's hard because healthcare data carries structural dependencies that most generation approaches ignore.
+This article is about what realistic healthcare test data looks like at the relational schema level — not about which regulation requires it (that's a separate guide) and not about what PHI fields are.

 Healthcare databases carry temporal dependencies between tables that don't exist in most application domains.
 An encounter references a patient and a date.
 Prescriptions reference that encounter and must have been written on or after the encounter date.
 Lab results reference the same encounter and carry values that, in a realistic dataset, track a physiological trajectory across multiple visits.
 Insurance coverage records have effective dates that must overlap with the encounters they cover.